Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Background and Preliminaries

+\begin{remark}[Efficiency Property] The Shapley value satisfies the \emph{efficiency} axiom: $\sum_{i \in \mathcal{D}} v_{\text{Shap}}(i) = U(\mathcal{D}) - U(\emptyset)$.
+However, Banzhaf and general Beta Shapley values do \emph{not} satisfy efficiency for arbitrary utility functions.
+This distinction has important implications for their regression characterizations (see Theorem~\ref{thm:regression_AB}). \end{remark}

 Data values provide principled approaches for quantifying the importance of training samples, with data selection emerging as a crucial downstream application.
 The goal of data selection is to identify an optimal subset of training data that maximizes model performance.
-Recent work \cite{wang2024rethinking} has formulated data selection with a fixed size constraint $S^*_k = \text{argmax}_{S \subseteq \mathcal{D}, |S|=k} U(S)$, where a subset $S$ of size $k$ is selected to maximize the utility function $U$.
-The standard protocol for data selection using data values is:
+Recent work \citep{wang2024rethinking} has formulated data selection with a fixed size constraint $S^*_k = \text{argmax}_{S \subseteq \mathcal{D}, |S|=k} U(S)$, where a subset $S$ of size $k$ is selected to maximize the utility function $U$.